Got an interview in UAE?

 8. How to Answer: “Why should we hire you?”

 The money question.
 “Why” indeed.
 This is where you need to spend a ton of time thinking about the role, the competencies, and how you’re the perfect fit.
 Our article on the question will help you craft a concise summary of all your “selling points”.

 Good Example: “Honestly, I almost feel like the job description was written with me in mind.
 I have the 6 years of programming experience you’re looking for, a track record of successful projects, and proven expertise in agile development processes.
-At the same time, I have developed my communication skills from working directly with senior managers, which means I am well prepared to work on high-profile, cross-department projects.
+At the same time, I have developed my communication skills by working directly with senior managers, which means I am well-prepared to work on high-profile, cross-department projects.
 I have the experience to start contributing from day one and I am truly excited about the prospect of getting started.”

 9. How to Answer: “Do you have any questions for me?”

-Your questions here can either leave a strong, lasting impression on the interviewer, or make you come across as clueless.
+Your questions here can either leave a strong, lasting impression on the interviewer or make you come across as clueless.
 Our (very popular) post on questions to ask at the end of the interview will suggest 12 winning questions, and explain how each can help you gather important information about the job.